 The Food Project

 The Food Project has built a national model of engaging young people in personal and social change through sustainable agriculture and producing healthy food.
 Teens of diverse backgrounds engage in meaningful work and have leadership opportunities.
-Half of their harvest is donated to local shelters.
+Half of their produce harvest is donated to local shelters.
 The remainder of the sustainably grown produce is sold at affordable prices through CSAs and farmers markets that are located in neighborhoods that have limited access to fresh, local, and sustainably grown produce.